Position

 Preparing the Soil

-For bare-root plants, plant them in late autumn or early spring while the plant is dormant.
-If growing in pots, ensure the container is at least 30cm (12 inches) in diameter to allow room for root growth.
+Plant bare-root plants in late autumn or early spring while the plant is dormant.
+If growing in pots, ensure the container is at least 30cm (12 inches) in diameter to allow room for root growth.- Dig a hole twice the width of the root ball and 5cm (2 inches) deeper than it was previously planted.

 - Place the plant at a depth of 5cm (2 inches) to encourage multiple stems to develop.